Brunacardosof/RID189868_Desafio01/README.md

 # Landing Page Project

 - Project made for the Software Engineering Course at DNC ​​school.
-- This a project of a landing page for an architecture office to attract customers, designed to convert visitors into leads or customers.
+- This is a project of a landing page for an architecture office to attract customers, designed to convert visitors into leads or customers.
 ## Tecnologias usadas

 - **HTML** for structure